Our approach to maximising your impact

 For those looking to give, the world presents countless problems and an array of solutions to support.
 For example, if one wants to focus on improving public health, there are hundreds, perhaps thousands, of programs one might get behind, including boosting vaccinations, providing malaria bed nets, supporting people with non-communicable diseases, fighting malnutrition by distributing nutrients, and many more.

-Are these interventions all having similarly powerful effects or improving public health at the same rate?
-Is the impact of these interventions the same?
+Do these interventions all have equally strong effects or enhance public health at the same pace?
+Is the impact of these interventions similar?

 In short: it’s not.